awsdocs/aws-sam-developer-guide/doc_source/sam-resource-httpapi.md

 *Type*: Boolean
 *Required*: No
 *AWS CloudFormation compatibility*: This property is passed directly to the `[FailOnWarnings](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-apigatewayv2-api.html#cfn-apigatewayv2-api-failonwarnings)` property of an `AWS::ApiGatewayV2::Api` resource\.

+`Name`  <a name="sam-httpapi-name"></a>
+The name of the HTTP API resource\.
+When you specify `Name`, AWS SAM will modify the HTTP API resource's OpenAPI definition by setting the `title` field\.
+The following scenarios will result in an error:
++ The `DefinitionBody` property is specified with the `title` field set in the Open API definition – This results in a conflict of the `title` field that AWS SAM won't resolve\.
++ The `DefinitionUri` property is specified – AWS SAM won't modify an Open API definition that is retrieved from Amazon S3\.
+*Type*: String
+*Required*: No
+*AWS CloudFormation compatibility*: This property is unique to AWS SAM and doesn't have an AWS CloudFormation equivalent\.

  `RouteSettings`   <a name="sam-httpapi-routesettings"></a>
 The route settings, per route, for this HTTP API\.
 For more information, see [Working with routes for HTTP APIs](https://docs.aws.amazon.com/apigateway/latest/developerguide/http-api-develop-routes.html) in the *API Gateway Developer Guide*\.